 Note: An international competition was held to design the building, with the plans of the second and third place entries later realized in the form of the Ethnographic Museum and the Ministry of Agriculture (⑩ below and ④ above).

-⑪ Lapidarian⁵ in a below ground space that was formerly ventilation tunnel built to bring cool air into parliament.
+⑪ Lapidarian⁵ in a below-ground space that was formerly a ventilation tunnel built to bring cool air into parliament.
 It now houses exhibits on the architecture of the parliament building and how this unique cooling system worked.

 ⑬ István Tisza Statue honors the former prime minister of Hungary at the start of WWI.
 He was assassinated during the Chrysanthemum Revolution on 31 October 1918 - the same day that Hungary terminated its political union with Austria.